Full-time Law Enforcement Officers

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

-- This table includes the number of agencies that fall within specified rate ranges of employment for law enforcement officers.
+- This table provides the number of agencies that fall within specified rate ranges of employment by population group for law enforcement officers.

-- The FBI derived the rate of full-time law enforcement officers per population group by first dividing the aggregated total of officers for the group by the aggregated estimated populations covered by the contributing agencies and then multiplying the resulting figure by 1,000.
+- The FBI derived the rate of full-time law enforcement officers per population group by first dividing the aggregated total of officers for the group by the aggregated estimated populations covered by the contributing agencies within the group and then multiplying the resulting figure by 1,000.

 If you have questions about this table